Klipper3d/klipper/docs/G-Codes.md

 produce a comma separated string containing four floating point numbers corresponding to red, green, blue, and white color settings.
 The template will be continuously evaluated and the LED will be automatically set to the resulting colors.
+One may set display_template parameters to use during template evaluation (parameters will be parsed as Python literals).
 If INDEX is not specified then all chips in the LED's daisy-chain will be set to the template, otherwise only the chip with the given index will be updated.
 If TEMPLATE is an empty string then this command will clear any previous template assigned to the LED (one can then use `SET_LED` commands to manage the LED's color settings).

 ### [output_pin]